 Dates: 1959, 1979

 To solve this housing crisis, St. John's University constructed its third dormitory: St. Thomas Aquinas Hall.
-Ground was broken on March 29, 1958, and the Maurice Mandel Co., Minneapolis, completed construction of the building June 29, 1959.
+Ground was broken on March 29, 1958, and the Maurice Mandel Co., Minneapolis, completed construction of the building on June 29, 1959.
 The Electric Motor Service and Weidner Plumbing and Heating Co. were sub-contractors for the construction.
 St. Thomas Hall was blessed and dedicated on August 8, 1959.

 The residence hall was financed by a $1,350,000 loan from the Federal Housing and Home Agency.
 Most of the loan was repaid through rental fees charged to students for the following 38 years.
-The per-student construction cost of St. Thomas Hall was $3,292, which was below the $4,000 average for Midwest colleges at the time.
+The per-student construction cost of St. Thomas Hall was $3,292, which was below the $4,000 average for midwest colleges at the time.

-St. John's brothers and laymen of the abbey carpenter shop made contributions to St. Thomas Hall's dormitories by making the desks and bookcases in each double room.
+St. John's brothers and laymen of the Abbey carpenter shop made contributions to St. Thomas Hall's dormitories by making the desks and bookcases in each double room.
 Other interior furnishings of rooms and lounges cost $80,000.